aaniaahh/Algorithms/assigments/P01/answers.md

    15(R)  25(R)
 ```

+- Leafs are red?
+VIOLATION!
-- Both children are red so recolor 15 and 25 to black
+- Recolor 15 and 25 to black
 - Recolor 20 to red

 ```plaintext